rkalendar/TotalRepeats/README.md

 kmer=18	 minimal kmer=18 (default kmer=19)

 sln=90	 repeat block length (default sln=90)

+nsize=1 Speed and sensitivity of sequence clustering.
+Value nsize=1, use when ignoring clustering.
+Values nsize=10...30 are the most optimal.
+Maximum value for nsize=240, for more accurate classification (not applicable in practice).

 image=10000x300 (by default, the dimensionality of the image is automatically determined)